• Skip to primary navigation

 The traditional route is anti-clockwise from Killarney – as in our itinerary below – however, if you are driving then you may want to consider taking the clockwise route, to avoid the tour buses.

 If you are driving, then the Ring of Kerry uses the N70, N71 and N72 roads.
-If you are feeling really adventurous, and have s few weeks to spare, then you can even walk the Kerry Way, a long distance, waymarked hiking trail that traverses the Iveragh Peninsula.
+If you are feeling really adventurous, and have s few weeks to spare, then you can even walk the Kerry Way, a long-distance, a waymarked hiking trail that traverses the Iveragh Peninsula.

 Driving in Ireland

-Taking a road trip in Ireland is one of the best adventures you can have but it doesn’t come without some preparation and planning.
-The roads in Ireland are narrow, twisty and they drive on the left hand side.
+Taking a road trip to Ireland is one of the best adventures you can have but it doesn’t come without some preparation and planning.
+The roads in Ireland are narrow, twisty and they drive on the left-hand side.

-This can be a wake up call if you come from a country that has big roads and drive on the opposite side, like we do in the USA.
+This can be a wake-up call if you come from a country that has big roads and drives on the opposite side, as we do in the USA.
 It takes some getting used to, but if you drive slow and minimize any distractions, you will figure it out quickly.

 Need to book a car for your road trip adventure?
 We use Discover Car Hire for comparing car prices to find the best deal.
 They search both local & international rental companies.